ChathurangaBW/XSSInspector-SecurityToolkit-AI-ML/readme.md

 Utilizes neural networks to predict vulnerabilities based on complex features.

 ### Model Training and Prediction
 Trains models on past scan results and uses them to filter and prioritize URLs for scanning.
+Feature extraction now includes average parameter name and value lengths for improved accuracy.

 ## Natural Language Processing (NLP)